SEARCH

 Example: In this movie, Amy Adams plays a character that works in a call center to help 911 survivors and takes a "sick" day to cook a Julia Child dish.
 She then blogs about the experience to the dismay of her boss who calls her into his office to beseech her for writing the post.
 He ends his rant by saying, "a Republican would have fired you."

-Finally, there is the weak ending to the film (which I won't disclose here) that leaves one wondering if Ms. Ephron was tired and decided to finish the script quickly, or whether something else crippled her imagination before limping over the writer's finish line.
+Finally, there is the weak ending to the film (which I won't disclose here) that leaves one wondering if Ms. Ephron was tired and decided to finish the script too quickly, or whether something else crippled her imagination before limping over the writer's finish line.

 All this notwithstanding, the film succeeds on the strength of Meryl Streep's affectionate performance and the unique legacy of the woman she portrayed.
 On a five star scale, this blogger gives Julie & Julia three stars and a pinch of salt for the screen writer.